JakobOvrum/hexchatd/README.md

 Move a plugin DLL to the `addons` directory of your XChat configuration directory to test it.

 ## License
-*xchatd* is licensed under the terms of the MIT license (see the [LICENSE.txt](https://github.com/JakobOvrum/xchatd/blob/master/LICENSE.txt) file for details).
+*hexchatd* is licensed under the terms of the MIT license (see the [LICENSE.txt](https://github.com/JakobOvrum/xchatd/blob/master/LICENSE.txt) file for details).